For independent title and escrow owners

 Cleaner partner communication can make the agency easier for agents and lenders to trust.

-Compliant data advantage
+Compliant operating data

-Closing graph insight can improve operations and growth without crossing RESPA or funds boundaries.
+Better visibility can improve operations and growth without crossing RESPA or funds boundaries.

 Fit